-- 1. Where an ADI (or a member of its Level 2 consolidated group) participates in a securitisation that meets APRA's operational requirements for regulatory capital relief under Prudential Standard APS 120 Securitisation (APS 120): - (a) special purpose vehicles (SPVs) holding securitised assets may be treated as non-consolidated independent third parties for regulatory reporting purposes, irrespective of whether the SPVs (or their assets) are consolidated for accounting purposes;
+- 1. Where an ADI (or a member of its Level 2 consolidated group) participates in a securitisation that meets APRA's operational requirements for regulatory capital relief under Prudential Standard APS 120 Securitisation (APS 120): - (a) special purpose vehicles (SPVs) holding securitised assets may be treated as non-consolidated independent third parties for regulatory reporting purposes, irrespective of whether the SPVs (or their assets) are consolidated for accounting purposes; - (b) the assets, liabilities, revenues and expenses of the relevant SPVs may be excluded from the ADI's reported amounts in APRA's regulatory reporting returns; and

-Level 1 and Level 2 are defined in accordance with Prudential Standard APS 001 Definitions.
+1 Level 1 and Level 2 are defined in accordance with Prudential Standard APS 001 Definitions.

-Refer to paragraph 5 of Reporting Standard ARS 110.0 Capital Adequacy.
+2 Refer to paragraph 5 of Reporting Standard ARS 110.0 Capital Adequacy.

-- (b) the assets, liabilities, revenues and expenses of the relevant SPVs may be excluded from the ADI's reported amounts in APRA's regulatory reporting returns; and - the underlying exposures (i.e. the pool) under such a securitisation may be excluded from the calculation of regulatory capital (refer to APS 120).
-However, the ADI must still hold regulatory capital for the securitisation exposures3 that it retains or acquires and such exposures are to be reported in Form ARF 120.0 Standardised Securitisation (ARF 120.0) or Forms ARF 120.1A to ARF 120.1C IRB Securitisation (ARF 120.1A, ARF 120.1B and ARF 120.1C) (as appropriate).
+- (c) the underlying exposures (i.e. the pool) under such a securitisation may be excluded from the calculation of regulatory capital (refer to APS 120).
+However, the ADI must still hold regulatory capital for the securitisation exposures3 that it retains or acquires and such exposures are to be reported in Form ARF 120.0 Standardised - Securitisation (ARF 120.0) or Forms ARF 120.1A to ARF 120.1C IRB - Securitisation (ARF 120.1A, ARF 120.1B and ARF 120.1C) (as appropriate).
 The risk-weighted assets (RWA) relating to such securitisation exposures must also be reported in Form ARF 110.0 Capital Adequacy. - 2.
-Where an ADI (or a member of its Level 2 consolidated group) participates in a securitisation that does not meet APRA's operational requirements for regulatory capital relief under APS 120, or the ADI elects to treat the securitised assets as on-balance sheet assets under Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112) or Prudential Standard APS 113 Capital Adequacy: Internal Ratings-based Approach to Credit Risk (APS 113), such exposures are to be reported as on-balance sheet assets in APRA's regulatory reporting returns.
-In addition, these exposures must also be reported as a part of the ADI's total securitised assets within Form ARF 120.2 Securitisation Supplementary Items (ARF 120.2).
+Where an ADI (or a member of its Level 2 consolidated group) participates in a securitisation that does not meet APRA's operational requirements for regulatory capital relief under APS 120, or the ADI elects to treat the securitised assets as on-balance sheet assets under Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112) or Prudential Standard APS 113 Capital Adequacy: Internal Ratings-based Approach to Credit Risk (APS 113), such exposures are to be reported as onbalance sheet assets in APRA's regulatory reporting returns.
+In addition, these exposures must also be reported as a part of the ADI's total securitised assets within Form ARF 120.2 Securitisation - Supplementary Items (ARF 120.2).